 Program Coordinator: Te-Shun Chou (206 Science and Technology Building; 252-737-1037; firstname.lastname@example.org)

-Only students in the information and computer technology concentration in the bachelor of science in industrial technology are eligible for this accelerated program.
-Undergraduate students may apply for the accelerated program after completion of a minimum of 75 eligible undergraduate semester hours.
-Students can begin taking graduate courses after completion of a minimum of 90 eligible undergraduate semester hours.
+Bachelor of science in information computer technology on-campus students may apply for the accelerated program after completion of a minimum of 80 eligible undergraduate credit hours, and students can begin taking graduate courses after completion of a minimum of 95 eligible undergraduate credit hours.

-The minimum GPA at the time of entry into the accelerated program is a 3.3 in the major and a 3.0 overall.
-Students are admitted to the master’s program after formally applying in their senior year for graduate admission and after all requirements for the undergraduate degree are completed.
+The minimum GPA at the time of admission and entry to the program is a 3.3 major GPA and a 3.0 overall GPA.
+Students with less than a 3.3 overall GPA must also submit a GRE score to be considered.
+Students are formally admitted to the master’s program after all requirements for the undergraduate degree are completed.

 This graduate program has a large selection of options for the students to choose from, including summer offerings for student selecting to begin the accelerated program in the summer.
 Students are encouraged to work with their graduate faculty advisor to identify courses that match not only their program and concentration requirements but also to round out their undergraduate degree program.